 Determining Who Should Pay for Damages

 If another motorist’s chronic or acute health condition caused or contributed to your Tennessee automobile accident, you could claim damages from the other motorist’s insurance company if your lawyer believes their health-related negligence caused the accident.
 If the other motorist suffered a truly unavoidable catastrophe, you could recover from your own insurance company.
 Depending on your coverage, you may be able to receive assistance from your health insurance carrier, your automobile insurance policy, or both.

 An Attorney Could Help You Secure the Best Possible Outcome

 Insurance companies are for-profit businesses, which means they often do everything in their power to deny accident victims fair and equitable settlements.
 They might try to tell you that your crash was an unavoidable act of God and that they cannot give you the compensation you need to recover from a life-altering accident.

 However, you do not need to accept the insurance company’s excuses.
-GriffithLaw could help you prove that the other motorist is liable for your Nashville car accident injury or push your own insurer for a better, more equitable settlement.
+The car accident lawyers in Franklin, TN at GriffithLaw could help you prove that the other motorist is liable for your Nashville car accident injury or push your own insurer for a better, more equitable settlement.

 Please send GriffithLaw a message online or call us at (615) 807-7900 to schedule your absolutely free, no-obligation consultation as soon as possible.